 If you have a large plant that you need to take to our destination and you don’t want to bother yourself with the airlines and the TSA rules there are other options to consider.

-- Sometimes paying for airline fees or shipping companies will be more expensive that acquiring a new plant, so another alternative to consider ( if you can) is to find a local store or a botanical garden at your destination and purchase a new plant, you can find a wide variety of plants at your destination that suit to the local climate.
+• Sometimes paying for airline fees or shipping companies will be more expensive that acquiring a new plant, so another alternative to consider ( if you can) is to find a local store or a botanical garden at your destination and purchase a new plant, you can find a wide variety of plants at your destination that suit to the local climate.

 Important

-With the right preparation, it is possible to safely travel with your plants and enjoy them in your new location.
+The answer to the question, can I take a small plant on a plane, is a resounding yes with the right preparation, it is possible to safely travel with your plants and enjoy them in your new location.

-you can fill up a bottle of water after you clear the security checkpoint.
+You can fill up a bottle of water after you clear the security checkpoint.

 As long as you reach your destination, put your plant in its original pot and water it.
 If your plant has some side effects from transportation just give it a few days and it will surely recover.